Open Science Policies - Open Access Policy

 No.

-The author of a book that includes third-party copyright content must seek permission from third parties so that this content can be made available open access with the book.
+The author of a book that incorporates content subject to third-party copyright must take steps to obtain authorization from those third parties so that the content in question can be made available in open access with the book.

 If this is not possible, the author must remove this content from the book and make it available in open access.
-This is only waived if publication without such content would seriously compromise the meaning of the book and the correct perception of its content.
+This requirement is waived only if publication without this content would seriously compromise the meaning of the book and the correct perception of its content.

-The use of third-party content under exceptions and limits to copyright is lawful, does not require the above-mentioned steps and cannot exempt the application of the Policy and the availability of the book in open access.
+The use of third-party content under exceptions and limitations to copyright is lawful, does not require the above-mentioned steps, and does not exempt the application of the Policy and the availability of the book in open access.